The Review Plan establishes regulations affecting or relating to structures, processes, premises, and safeguards regarding:

 When will I need a Plan Review by the AFRD?

-Projects for permitting which contain any of the following shall require a review plans approval by the Atlanta Fire Rescue Department (AFRD):
+Permitting for projects which contain any of the following require an approved review plan by the Atlanta Fire Rescue Department (AFRD):

 • Construction area